 - Gideon Gleeful from Gravity Falls is nine years old and has been shown summoning demons and plotting murder.
 He even tried to cut out Dipper's tongue with a lamb shear.
 No wonder his parents are afraid of him.

-- Unfortunately, what is considered appropriate to children and what not, is very much a cultural issue and varies over time.
+- Unfortunately, what is considered appropriate for children and what not is very much a cultural issue and varies over time.
 Sad examples of this include child brides, child soldiers, child laborers etc.

 - Comedian Brendon Burns tells a story about catching his 5 year old son masturbating with a soaped up shark toy, his advice was:

 Burns: DON'T DO THAT!Son: Why not?Burns: Because adults don't like it when little kids do that, and I wasn't allowed to do it when I was your age and..... y'know what, go ahead, just don't do it at school.Son: Why not?Burns: See rule #1.
 (Rule 1 is "it'll suck, and you'll hate me for letting you do it")